 What is group therapy like?

 Group therapy creates a safe atmosphere for clients to come together and share.
 This type of safe environment offers members the chance to speak openly and honestly about issues going on in their lives without the fear of being judged.
 The group aspect also allows for shared experiences giving clients the chance to learn from one another and support one another.

 How do I choose the right therapist?

 It is important to chose a therapist that you feel comfortable talking with.
 If you are a male you may feel more comfortable talking with another male and same goes for females.
-It is also important to consider the persons age, and how long they've been practicing.
+It is also important to consider the person's age, and how long they've been practicing.
 One other thing to consider is what the clinician specializes in.
 There are many different types of therapies out there and you want to make sure that you choose a clinician that specializes in what will be best for your treatment.
-All of this information is is available on the therapists about me page.
+All of this information is available on the therapists About Me page.